 In the United States, commercial and domestic wiring follows a color code established by the National Electrical Manufacturers Association (NEMA).
 Three wires are used for standard 120 volt circuits.
 A black color is used for the 120 volt "hi side," a white wire is the "Low side," and a green wire is used for earth ground.
 If you measure the voltage between the black and white wires, you will measure 120 volts.
-If you measure the voltage between the black and green wires, you will measure the white wire are connected together at the power distribution transformer.
+If you measure the voltage between the black and green wires, you will measure the same 120 volts.
+This is because the white wire and green wires are connected together at the power distribution transformer.
 Vessels built in the U.S. normally follow this three wire system.
 The main shore cable also has a black, white, and green wire.
 The black and white wires go to the vessel's main circuit breaker, while the green wire goes to the vessel's ground buss.